 Here are some GAA news from RTE and GAA News Feeds:

-- GAA.ie Hurling Team of the Week (The GAA - Latest News)
+- O'Connor believes the future is bright for Kildare football (The GAA - Latest News)